-The Channel Knife, or Merknife, is an essential tool in traditional woodworking and log building, specifically designed for carving channels and grooves.
-It's commonly used for marking out and cutting the deep, narrow channels that are crucial for creating strong joints in log cabin construction.
+The Channel Knife, Merknife, or Mosefarkniv (in Norwegian) is an essential tool in traditional woodworking and log building, specifically designed for carving channels and grooves.
+It's used for cutting the lateral grooves in the underside of logs that are crucial for creating strong joints, avoiding water ingress and space for insulation.

 Hand-forged by master bladesmith Peeter Reeman, this Channel Knife is a serious tool for serious work.
 We first discovered Peeter's tools through our good friend George Fuller, who used them in all his log-building courses at the Norsk Lafteskole.
 After using these tools in several of our own log cabin builds, we can personally attest to their exceptional craftsmanship, meticulously researched design, and remarkable edge retention.
 Each tool crafted by Peeter is a testament to his dedication to the craft and his deep understanding of the needs of timber framers, honed through collaborations with some of Europe and Scandinavia's leading log building schools and companies.